paularamo/training_extensions/README.md

 Currently, training, exporting, evaluation scripts for TensorFlow\*-based models and the most of PyTorch\*-based models from the [misc](#misc) branch are exploratory and are not validated.

+This is still in development and you may run into some issues

 ---
 \* Other names and brands may be claimed as the property of others.